 Ashvatthama then prayed to Shiva for milk.
 Shiva was fascinated by his prayers and fulfilled his wish.
 Drona will squeeze milk from the Shivling placed inside the cave, where Guru Dronacharya’s family lived.

 Even today water comes down from the roof on Shivling which is a really beautiful sight.
 Tapak is a Hindi word meaning drop, so the temple was named Tapkeshwar Mahadev.
-This is one of the best Shiva temples in Uttarakhand.
+This is one of the top Shiva temples in Uttarakhand.

 19. Kamleshwar Mahadev